kirankunigiri/Apple-Family/README.md

 `inviteAuto()` - Automatically invites all detected devices, and continues to look for more until stopped

-`inviteUI(), iOS Only` - This method brings up a custom view where you can take a look at all available devices, and invite ones by tapping on them.
-This view can be fully customized by editing the Family.storyboard source file or the `InviteTableViewController` class.
+`inviteUI() -> UIViewController, iOS Only` - This method returns a custom View Controller that you should present so that the user can see a list of available devices, and invite them by tapping on them.
+This view can be fully customized by editing the Family.storyboard source file or the `InviteTableViewController` class in the source.

 `acceptAuto()` - Automatically accepts any invites received until stopped

-`acceptUI(), iOS Only` - In the protocol method, `receivedInvitation`, you will be given a UIAlertController that you can present.
+`acceptUI(), iOS Only` - In the protocol method, `receivedInvitation`, you will be given a `UIAlertController` that you can present.
 The user can then accept or decline the invitation.

 **Stop Services**

-`stopInviting()` and `stopAccepting` - Stops the invitation and accept services
+`stopInviting()` and `stopAccepting()` - Stops the invitation or accept services

 `stopSearching()` - Stops both inviting and accept services